jecki/DHParser/documentation_src/manuals/transform.rst

 list of paramters of the ``apply_if_else``-operator!
 In this case the boolean-primitive is defined inline as a lambda function::

-    lambda trail: '~' not in trail[-1].content
+    lambda path: '~' not in path[-1].content

-Just like the transformation-functions proper, boolean-primitives (or "probing functions") take the whole trail (i.e. a list of all nodes starting with the root and ending with the node under inspection) as argument, but - different from the transformation-functions
+Just like the transformation-functions proper, boolean-primitives (or "probing functions") take the whole path (i.e. a list of all nodes starting with the root and ending with the node under inspection) as argument, but - different from the transformation-functions
 - they return a boolean value.
 The :py:func:`DHParser.transform.transform_result`-primitive takes a function as an argument to which the result of a Node (i.e. a string or a tuple of child-Nodes) is passed and that returns the transformed result.
-The :py:func:`DHParser.transform.replace_content_with`-primitive replaces the result of the last node in the trail with the given string content.
+The :py:func:`DHParser.transform.replace_content_with`-primitive replaces the result of the last node in the path with the given string content.
 Observe the subtle difference between the two primities: `replace_content_with` always yields a leaf node with string content but no children.